Transports / Tows

 Tows are not available, either on Poplar Lake or other lakes.
 A tow, in this definition, is putting a canoe on a motor boat and transporting the canoe, people and gear to the entry point.
 Our three entry points on Poplar Lake are within a mile paddle, making a tow much more trouble than it’s worth.

 You cannot drive to the Entry Points for EP 47 Lizz / EP 48 Meeds / EP 49 Skipper.
-They can only be accessed from Poplar Lake.
-The road you see on forest maps near EP 47 and 48 is the Banadad cross country ski trail; you can’t even hike it in the Summer months.
+They can only be accessed from Poplar Lake, from the water.
+The road you see on forest maps near EP 47 and 48 is the Banadad cross country ski trail; you can’t even hike sections of it in the Summer months.
 You can drive to Iron Lake and get to EP 49 through Portage Lake / One Island Lake, but it adds several portages making it simpler to start or end on Poplar.